Sven Gali: Reunion and 3

 On August 11, 2007, Sven Gali reunited and played live for the first time in over 11 years at The Moose N Goose in Thorold, Ontario.
 Rob MacEachern returned on drums as a member.
 The concert was recorded and is planned to be released on DVD in the future.

-Guitarist Dee Cernile was diagnosed with cancer, and two benefit concerts were held for him on August 1 and August 7, 2009.
+Guitarist Dee Cernile was diagnosed with cancer, and two benefit concerts were held for him on August 1 and 7, 2009.
 Originally it was not known if Cernile would be able to play, so his brother Walter was tapped to fill in if need be.
 Cernile did play guitar on both nights, and according to former Slash Puppet vocalist Mif, "if I didn't know any better I wouldn't know that there was anything wrong with the [...] guy.
 He was shredding all [...] night."
 Dee Cernile died of lung cancer on February 25, 2012, aged 46.

 A new single called "Kill the Lies" was released in 2018.
 The band also announced tour dates in Canada and Great Britain.
 "You Wont Break Me" followed in 2019 and the latest single "Now" was released in 2020.
 The album 3, the band's first full album in 25 years, was released on June 12, 2020.